Croatian wine: White wine grapes

-Red Wine Grapes
+Red wine grapes

 Classification

 In 1961, Dingač and then, in 1967, Postup were registered for Yugoslav state protection.

 The Croatian Institute of Viticulture and Enology was set up in 1996 to oversee the country's wine industry, and be responsible for regulating winegrowing and wine production.
 Standards, similar to the EU wine regulations, were set up to ensure the consistent quality of the final product.
 Croatian wines are classified by quality, which is clearly marked on the label.